NjivaAndriamanga/resmobilys/README.md

 ## 🚀 Installation

-Ensure the following dependencies are installed before running **ResMobiLys**:
+To run ResMobiLys, ensure the following are available on your system:
+- Nextflow
+- Apptainer/Singularity or Docker
+- Git
+- PLASMe database

 ### ✅ Nextflow